gregorhunter/zbg/README.md

 	git clone https://github.com/gregorhunter/zbg

-next, go to your home directory and find your .bashrc file.
+next, go to your home directory and find your terminal configuration file. you're going to add a macro that lets you run the program on the command line.

+on a mac, you need to update .zshrc.

+	open ~/.zshrc

+Now copy and paste the following lines of code into the file. you need to change [PATH_TO_FILE] to the directory that you installed zbg.

+	alias zbg="python3 ~/[PATH_TO_FILE]/zbg/zbg.py"

-if you're on linux that's
+if you're on linux you'll need to update your .bashrc file.

     xdg-open ~/.bashrc

-scroll down to the end and add the following lines. change [PATH_TO_FILE] to the location of the zbg directory.
+scroll down to the end and add the following lines. again, change [PATH_TO_FILE] to the location of the zbg directory.

     function zbg() {
       ~/[PATH_TO_FILE]/zbg/zbg.py

 whoa! that was scary. trust me, nothing bad will happen.

+### it's not working

+okay, try again. whichever folder you were in when you ran git clone blah blah above, enter

+	pwd

+and make sure that matches whatever you've put into [PATH_TO_FILE].
+If you've got /home/your_user_name/ instead of ~/ that's fine.

+### usage

 now you can type